 The review of the Australian Consumer Law (ACL) formally commenced on 31 March 2016 with the release of an Issues Paper.
 A call for submissions to the Issues Paper closed on 27 May 2016 and non-confidential submissions are available on this website.

-An Interim Report has now been released for public consultation, with submissions due by Friday 9 December 2016.
+An Interim Report was also released for public consultation, with submissions closing on Friday 9 December 2016.
 Public consultation provides an opportunity for interested stakeholders to provide feedback on whether the law is working effectively and what could be improved.
 You are encouraged to have your say throughout the review.

 On 12 June 2015 Consumer Affairs Ministers agreed Terms of Reference for the review.
 This is the first review of the ACL since it commenced on 1 January 2011.